mekomsolutions/bahmni-docker/README.md

 <img src="./readme/docker-compose-up-shadow.png" alt="docker-compose up" height="200">
 </p>

-This assumes that you run the `docker` command as the same user and in the same window in which you exported your variables.
+**Important:** This assumes that you run the `docker` command as the same user and in the same window in which you exported your variables.
 If Docker is run as `sudo`, the variables won't have an effect.
 Make sure to either export them as root, or run `docker` with `sudo -E` option to preserve the user environment.
+See [Docker on Linux Post-install steps](https://docs.docker.com/engine/install/linux-postinstall/)

 ### Access the servers: